-Figure 8.
-DC-SCIVR vibrational spectra of the $CH_2D_2$ molecule.
-The black line in panel (a) reports the partial spectrum for the 4-dimensional subspace, the red line in panel (b) the three-dimensional one and the green line in panel (c) the bi-dimensional one.
+FIG. 8.
+DC-SCIVR vibrational spectra of the CH_2D_2 molecule.
+The black line in panel (a) reports the partial spectrum for the 4-dimensional subspace, the red line in panel (b) reports the three-dimensional one, and the green line in panel (c) reports the bi-dimensional one.
 Vertical blue dashed lines are the full-dimensional TA-SCIVR values.